ema7569/SD-WebUI-Unet-Control/readme.md

 # UNet Control for Webui/SD15

-This project provides an advanced tool to manage and control the UNet structure in **Stable Diffusion 1.5**.
+This project provides an advanced tool to manage and control the UNet structure in Stable Diffusion 1.5.
-It allows to write directly to UNet blocks from negative and positive prompt with a flexible syntax.
+It allows to write negative and positive prompts directly to UNet blocks with a flexible syntax.

 ## Features